Costs to Attend

 Families should also consider these additional expenses, which may vary by student:

 - Textbooks and supplies

 - Recreational facilities pass (optional; $70 per semester/$130 per year)

 - Parking pass (optional; $140/year)

 The estimated cost of attendance calculator is the best way for you to get a feel for how much you can expect to pay.
-The calculator only considers merit-based scholarships and grants that are automatically awarded to eligible U.S. citizens/permanent residents who will be new to NMU based on your self-reported recomputed high school grade point average (RHSGPA) and ACT or SAT score (for new freshmen) or college GPA after high school graduation (for new transfer students).
+The calculator only considers merit-based scholarships and grants that are automatically awarded to eligible U.S. citizens/permanent residents who will be new to NMU based on your self-reported high school grade point average (RHSGPA) and ACT or SAT score (for new freshmen) or college GPA after high school graduation (for new transfer students).